input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 The implementation of a mainchain lock/unlock transfer is the primary focus of this proposal, and we will show how to modify the current system so that it allows a lock/unlock transfer of Cardano assets.

+## Assumptions

+This proposal builds on [SIP-09][SIP-09], which lays a groundwork for a more modular Merkle tree entry, allowing the transfer of different assets.

+As at the time of designing this proposal, [SIP-01][SIP-01] wasn't approved, we decided to work out a proposal that works without Versioning.
+This doesn't mean, that the two are incompatible, but some areas could be simplified using the VersionOracle.
+At the end of the proposal, there's [a section with notes about these simplifications](#simplifications-with-versionoracle).

 ## Plutus Design Specification.
 As an overview, we will create: